hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

 **Preamble - Adding Arty board to Vivado:**

 Visit [Digilent's website](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis) and follow the instructions listed under "Install Digilent's Board Files".
 The instructions will provide you with a [download link](https://github.com/Digilent/vivado-boards/archive/master.zip) for the board files.
-When you extract the archive, you only need to install "arty-a7-35", other boards are not necessary for our purposes.
+When you extract the archive, you only need to install the "arty-a7-35" directory, other boards are not necessary for our purposes.

 **Vivado - Generating a bitstream:**